KushajveerSingh/KushajveerSingh.github.io/src/content/docs/project_ideas.md

 -   For SSR framework, get all the routes and then run the linter on the generated HTML.
 Since in SSR, all HTML is hidden in JS and linter would not be of much use.
 -   Check HTML xmlns for XML, for stricter parsing.
 -   `<p><p>Text</p></p>` - Linter can look into unnecessary tags as well.
 What is nested div's are used, but the code be replaced with just one div.
+-   After reading best UI practices, see if these guidelines can be translated to a linter.
 -   Ensure all the tags are closed.
 Every tag (should probably) have a certain number of valid tags that can be nested inside of it.
 This information might be helpful for guessing if the tag was closed or not.
 When using the HTML parser, you have to look into if the AST returned includes auto-closing nodes added by the parser, which is what we don't want.
 The reason why we don't want auto-closing tags, is it sometimes results in weird behavior.

     -   This website lists [most common errors](https://htmlparser.info/conformance-checkers/).